aollin/racechrono-ble-diy-device/README.md

 # Connecting the CAN-Bus module

 The CAN-Bus module needs to be connected to USB power.
-The 3.3 V outputs are not sufficient, as the board requires 5V.
+The 3.3 V outputs are not sufficient, as the board requires 5 V.

 | Adafruit Feather nRF52 Bluefruit (nRF52832) | MCP2515 breakout
 | --------------------------------------------------- | -----------------------